-- 10. The search results will show any objects e.g. Images or Datasets which have anywhere the string mitomycin-A. Several images should be found, from 2 different datasets. - 11.
-Refine the search now for only Key-Value Pairs which have the key mitomycin-A and value 0mM by entering mitomycin-A:0mM into the search box and pressing Enter. - Now you should find only 21 images.
-Click on the Browse link result line of the last image (in the right-hand part of the centre pane) to navigate back to the main webclient. - 12.
-Images can also be filtered by Tag or Rating in the centre pane, using the Add filter chooser above the thumbnails. - 13.
-For example, choose Tag and then select Metaphase from the list of Tags to show the images we tagged earlier. - 14.
+- 10. The search results will show any objects e.g. Images or Datasets which have anywhere the string mitomycin-A. Several images should be found, from at least 2 different datasets. - 11.
+Refine the search now for only Key-Value Pairs which have the key mitomycin-A and value 0mM by entering mitomycin-A:0mM into the search box and pressing Enter.
+Now you should find only 21 images.
+Select 2 images from two different datasets in the Results (you can judge by the thumbnails which images are from which dataset).
+Click onto the Open with icon in the right-hand pane and select OMERO.iviewer. - 12.
+Go back to the Search results tab.
+Click on the Browse link ^{Browse} in one search result line of the last image (in the right-hand part of the centre pane) to navigate back to the main webclient. - 13.
+Images can also be filtered by Tag or Rating in the centre pane, using the Add filter chooser above the thumbnails. - 14.
+For example, choose Tag and then select Metaphase from the list of Tags to show the images we tagged earlier. - 15.
 Review the filtered Images, choose a favourite Image and under the Rating section in the right-hand pane, click on the 5th star to add a rating of 5

-15. Now we can remove the filtering by Tag and instead filter by Rating of 5 to show only our favourite images.
+16. Now we can remove the filtering by Tag and instead filter by Rating of 5 to show only our favourite images.